lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

 <div class="alert alert-info">

-**Older browsers.** On older browsers where native shadow DOM isn't available, the [web components polyfills](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs) may be used.
-Please note that Lit's `polyfill-support` module must be loaded along with the web components polyfills.
-See [browser support](../tools/browsers) for details.
+**Older browsers.** On older browsers where native shadow DOM isn't available, the [web components polyfills](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs) can be used to polyfill shadow DOM.
+See the [Polyfills](/docs/tools/requirements/#polyfills) documentation for more information.

 </div>

 ## Customizing the render root {#renderroot}

-Each Lit component has a **render root**—a DOM node that serves as a container for its component DOM.
+Each Lit component has a **render root**—a DOM node that serves as a container for its internal DOM.

 By default, LitElement creates an open `shadowRoot` and renders inside it, producing the following DOM structure: